-Unlike database files for the most part do not have built-in metadata to describe the format of the fields in the file.
-You must provide this to Delphix so it can update the file appropriately.
-This is done through the settings tab where you will see a menu item on the left for File Format.
-Select File Format and you will see an option to import a file format.
-This will depend on the type of file and how you want to let Delphix know the format of the file.
+Unlike databases, files typically do not have built-in metadata to describe the format of the fields in the file.
+This must be provided to Delphix so it can update the file appropriately.
+This is done through the Settings tab, where a menu item is available on the left for File Formats.
+Select File Formats to see tabs for File and Mainframe and an option to add a format.